 - 18%: Written review assignments due on Brightspace.

 - 32%: Almaris assignments described above: You need not get a full score on the Almaris assignments; any score above 90% is considered a passing score and will be rounded up to 100%.

 - Your exam will consist of one or more spreadsheets.
 Your score on each spreadsheet will be max(attempt1, attempt2 - 7, attempt3 - 14, attempt4 - 21, attempt5 - 28).

 - If you want us to manually grade your incomplete or incorrect spreadsheet, submit it within FIVE MINUTES of the end of the exam.
-Do not email it; look for File Exchange in the left-hand menu bar on NYU Brightspace.
+Do not email it; look in Assignments on NYU Brightspace.
 If you submit the spreadsheet for manual grading, you will be considered to have used up your five attempts.
 Therefore, your maximum score on that spreadsheet can only be 72/100 due to the penalty for multiple attempts.

 Important computer tips for the final

 - DO NOT WORK ON A SPREADSHEET WITHIN A BROWSER.
 Save the spreadsheet to your desktop, work on it, and save it periodically.
 If you navigate away from the spreadsheet in a browser, ALL YOUR WORK WILL BE LOST.

 - Restart your computer before the exam to minimize problems.

 - Bring an external mouse with a scroll wheel to speed up test-taking.
 Do not waste time using the trackpad or the internal mouse.